kareem-elsayed/k8s-alerts/README.md

 - Also you can set a duration time in min `python3 app.py --d=1`

-we still working on it
+We still working on it to be more efficient..